kc-ml2/tracking_recovery_text/README.md

 ![Result](./trajectory_final.png)

-This represents a simple example of trajectory comparison between our proposed method and ORB-SLAM using a long sequence case.
+This represents a simple example of trajectory comparison between our proposed method and ORB-SLAM.

 ## Contributors